 Like every Sunday I had spent on Ile-Ife university campus, this Sunday was no different.
 7 am, and I was dressed as sweet as dodo.
 Crammed myself into the uncomfortable seats of the amphitheatre; the congregation huddled close to withstand the biting wind.

 Nevertheless, we all threw ourselves bodily into the singing.
-We had all learnt to ignore such things insignificances as a cacophony masquerading as melody.
+We had all learnt to ignore such insignificances as cacophony masquerading as melody.
 Contentment we had been told comes from not having everything, but being happy with what we did have.
 So with great gusto we joined in the singing as led by Tobiloba.
-Tobiloba being a guy of great exuberance had us dancing and clapping with such enthusiasm that Elvis the pelvis could not rival.
-All was going well till we got to on of my favourite songs.
-In the spirit of most African praise songs, it had only one line sung differently over and over.
-Changes in key and pitch and melody but never in words.
-“Lord you are an awesome God.”
+Tobiloba being a guy of great exuberance had us dancing and clapping with more enthusiasm than Elvis the pelvis, more rock and roll than the grandmother of soul, more throw down than James Brown.

-Maybe to signify how ecstatic he was Tobiloba attempted to come down off the stage to join the crowd with this one.
+Maybe to signify how ecstatic he was, Tobiloba attempted to come down off the stage to join the crowd with this one.
 Joy ensued.
 With the microphone in his left hand and his right lifted up to heaven he sang, “Lord you are an awesome God.”
 He took one step down the stage singing, “Lord you are an awesome God.”
 Unfortunately the aforementioned wires had become wrapped around his foot while he had been dancing and singing and gyrating.

 As he tried to take the final step down, those crisscrossing wires he had been dancing around in gripped his left foot so hard, it almost seemed as if a hand was wrapped around it.
-They pulled him back so sharply that in mid-descent from the stage he was dragged into a horizontal position for a split-second with his feet suspended over the stage and his upper body over the concrete floor.
+They pulled him back so sharply that in mid-descent from the stage he was dragged into a horizontal position for a split-second with his feet suspended over the stage and his upper body parallel the concrete floor.
 But what goes up must come down.
 The next second with a resounding crash, he landed fully prone on the concrete floor.

-Eyes glued to the still figure, the backing vocals sang on stoically if a little trepidatiously “Lord you are an awesome God.”
-We in the congregation waited to see if Tobiloba had been called to heaven, sang on tremulously.
+Eyes glued to the still figure, the backing vocals sang on stoically if a little trepidatiously: “Lord you are an awesome God.”
+We in the congregation waiting to see if Tobiloba had been called to heaven, sang on tremulously.
 “Lord you are an awesome God.”
 Seconds passed.
 Backing vocals wondering if they should stop now and help.
 “Lord you are an awesome God.”
 Tobiloba twitched a bit.
 “Lord you are an awesome God.”
 He moved his left hand.
 “Lord you are an awesome God.”

 Slowly moving his microphone hand to his mouth Tobiloba joined in, “Lord you are an awesome God.”
 Raising himself on one knee he sang, “Lord you are an awesome God.”
 Finally fully upright he belted out, “LORD YOU ARE AN AWESOME GOD!!!”
 The crowd went wild.

 But still we learnt something that has stayed with me all these years.
 Don’t wait till you are declared fine till you start again; don’t wait till you rise again before you keep on going.
 As long as you are alive… never stop singing.